The most common way you can get COVID-19 is by coming into close contact with someone who has the virus.

 You can also get the virus from infected surfaces.
 For example, when someone who has the virus sneezes or coughs, droplets with the virus can fall onto surfaces around them.

 If you touch that surface and then touch your eyes, nose or mouth, you could become infected too.

-Getting COVID-19 from surfaces is not as common as getting it through close contact with someone who has the virus.
-But it's still important to wash your hands properly and often.
+Getting COVID-19 from surfaces is probably much less common than getting it through the air from someone who has the virus.
+But keeping your hands clean can reduce the risk of getting COVID-19 and other infections.

 How to protect yourself and others

 - not touching your eyes, nose or mouth if your hands are not clean